Skip to main content Go to Site Map

 BA (Hons) Make-up for Media and Performance gives you the skills that you need to play a key creative role in performance, fashion, film or television.

-The make-up artist is an important member of any production team and you’ll have the chance to work with students who are studying Acting, Film Production, Costume and Performance Design, Commercial Photography, Visual Effects, Fashion and Fashion Branding and Communication to create ‘live’ collaborative projects.
+The make-up artist is an important member of any production team, and you’ll have the chance to work with students who are studying BA (Hons) Acting, Film Production, Costume, Design for Costume and Performance, Commercial Photography, Visual Effects, Fashion and Fashion Communication to create ‘live’ collaborative projects.
 On this course, you’ll learn a diverse range of make-up skills.
 You’ll study make-up and hair design for drama, ballet, opera and music.
 A different perspective will give you the skills for fashion and photography shoots.
-You’ll also construct wigs and hairpieces, and create prosthetic make-up FX for film and television.
+You’ll also construct wigs and hairpieces and create prosthetic make-up FX for film and television.
 In short, you’ll develop skills that are a real asset to a wide range of performance industries, from theatre to TV, and from the music business to the world of fashion and film.

 Course duration